PGarn/PowDevLif/paper/paper.md

 5. Finally, a cumulative damage law can be used to determine the system lifetime.
-The linear damage accumulation law is proposed [@9316255], and is the most widely used law for estimating remaining useful life, but assumes the strong hypothesis of a linear linear damage accumulation.
+The linear damage accumulation law is proposed [@9316255], and is the most widely used law for estimating lifetime, but assumes the strong hypothesis of a linear damage accumulation.
 $$D=\sum_{i=1}^{n}\frac{n_i}{Nf_i}$$

 $D$ represents the damage sustained over the operating cycle, $n_i$ the number of cycles undergone for a thermal cycle, $Nf_i$ the maximum number of cycles of the DUT for the same thermal cycle and $n$ the number of thermal cycle.